oluwafenyi/bitbotcket/README.md

 * By default, the bitbucket bot user will target all repositories in all workspaces it has access to.
 You can limit the workspaces by setting the env var `BITBUCKET_WORKSPACES` which is a comma separated list of Workspace IDs.
 The bot user must have access to these workspaces.
+* You can also use `REPO_SLUG` to restrict to a specific repo by slug, instead of all repositories.